rnanosaur/rnanosaur.github.io/_docs/03-3d-print.md

     title: "Flap and power bank holder slicer support type tree"
 ---

-If you are here you want 3D print NanoSaur, it's simple, but long.
+If you are here you want 3D print nanosaur, it's simple, but long.

 The **Nanosaur design** is under license [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].
 {: .notice}

 I use [Cura slicer](https://ultimaker.com/software/ultimaker-cura), but all other slicer works fine.
-Following this guideline the total time to print NanoSaur will be:
+Following this guideline the total time to print nanosaur will be:

 | Parts | Time |
 |-------|------|